Search

 Maskot/Getty Images/Maskot

-As a parent, you always want to set your child up for success.
-And with that comes a desire to build their confidence and teach them life skills that can help them thrive.
+As a parent, you want to set up your child for success.
+And with that comes a desire to build their confidence and teach them life skills to help them thrive.

-Financial skills are a big part of that—especially in teaching financial literacy and emphasizing the stability that comes with long-term savings.
-Opening a custodial account for them can help you accomplish these goals.
+Financial skills are a big part of that—especially teaching financial literacy and emphasizing the stability that comes with long-term savings.
+Opening a custodial account can help you teach financial literacy, build long-term savings and transfer wealth efficiently to your child.

 What is a custodial account & how does it work?